Search: 307 results

 Then Jesus went out to the Mount of Olives, as He was accustomed to doing [each evening during His final week], and His disciples followed Him.

-And they communed with each other of all these things which had happened.
+And they were conversing with each other, concerning all those things which had happened.

-The disciples therefore said to each other, Did any man bring him to eat?
+Then said his disciples to each other, Hath any person brought him ought to eat?

-How can ye believe, who receive glory from each other, and seek not the glory from the only God?
+How can ye believe, who receive applause from each other, and the glory which is from God only, ye seek not?

 Jesus therefore answered and said to them, Murmur not among each other.

-The Jews therefore contended with each other, saying, How can this man give us his flesh to eat?
+Then the Jews contended with each other, saying, How can this man give us his flesh to eat?

 Therefore they sought Jesus, and spoke with each other as they stood in the temple, What does it seem to you?
 That he will, no, not come to the feast?